Sharing economy: putting risk to work

-Our shared mobility team is constantly talking to mobility providers and insurers about what risk means to them.
+Our sharing economy team is constantly talking to mobility providers and insurers about what risk means to them.
 Earlier this year, our team attended the Marketplace Risk Management Conference in San Francisco to dive even deeper into the conversation.
-What really stood out to the team was how technology is enabling risk management to support innovation across all kinds of shared mobility and on-demand marketplaces.
+What really stood out to the team was how technology is enabling risk management to support innovation across all kinds of sharing economy and on-demand marketplaces.

 Since many of you may not have been able to attend, we wanted to share the top takeaways from that conversation:

 Insurers are paying more attention to telematics in general – the sharing economy is no exception.

 In Fair’s search for the right insurance partner, Sellers shared that the company was constantly asked about their view on telematics use.
 The technology could have significant implications in helping streamline and optimize fleet management.
 Sellers may not have had an answer then, but telematics has since become a top point of discussion within the company with a heavy focus on how this technology can benefit their customers.
 And while Fair will always be focused on prioritizing their customers’ needs, they’re also evaluating what kinds of technology – telematics and beyond – will help them work with insurers to position their business for growth through customer-centric and additional applications.

 Data must be useful for all parties in a marketplace – for buyers, sellers, and end-users.

 During the discussion, all panelists agreed that collecting and generating data can only be justified if it offers value for end-users, any company’s ultimate customers.
 It’s critical to communicate how and why you’re collecting consumer data while protecting their privacy with full transparency so there are no surprises.
 It also ensures trust between all stakeholders for a more productive relationship that is mutually beneficial.

 Innovation requires collaboration, especially when it comes to data.